 - Kids grow quickly, which means they’ll likely outgrow their boots, skis, and other gear before the next winter season.
 With that in mind, it is generally cheaper to rent gear for youngsters, especially if they’re not frequent skiers/boarders or trying it for the first time.

 - There’s nothing better than a good fitting pair of boots.
 While rental locations may have options, they may not fit as well or be as warm as ones you purchase yourself — which can lead to discomfort and even injuries.
 You’ll be spending a lot of time on your feet during your winter trip, so we often find that boots are worth the investment.

 Just because it’s not summer doesn’t mean the sun isn’t shining!
-The cold weather can be rather deceiving and cause many skiers to forget to pack and wear the necessary skincare products.
-However, even when it’s cold, remember that you’re spending a good chunk of the day outside on a (hopefully) nice, sunny day.
+In fact, the snow can be rather deceiving and cause many skiers to forget to pack and wear the necessary skincare products.
+However, even when it’s cold, remember that you’re spending a good chunk of the day outside on a (hopefully) sunny day.
 Protect yourself and your loved ones against harmful UV rays by wearing sunscreen on exposed skin (especially faces) while you’re out on the slopes.

 Moisturizer & Chapstick